2024 Christmas is Coming 50/50 Raffle! Draw Date: Dec 20, 2024

 I live outside the city of Thunder Bay.
 Can I still become a hospice volunteer?

-Hospice Northwest volunteers reside in outlying areas of Thunder Bay, as well as in the communities of Longlac, Geraldton, Schreiber and Terrace Bay, Marathon, Manitouwadge and Nipigon.
+Hospice Northwest volunteers reside in outlying areas of Thunder Bay, as well as in the communities of Geraldton, Schreiber and Terrace Bay, Marathon, Manitouwadge and Nipigon.
 Volunteers are matched with clients in the same area to keep travel to a minimum.

 How important is the role of the hospice volunteer in a person’s end of life journey?